deleeuwblue/deleeuwblog/_posts/2023-1-3-Running-IBM-Watson-NLP-locally-in-Containers.md

 * Launch the model containers with a local volume mount

-The containers copy the model files to a specifed path, then exit.
+The containers copy the model files to a specified path, then exit.
 If that path is a local volume mount, you then have the model data locally.
 You can then use a Dockerfile to copy the files into the custom image.

 * Use a multi-stage Dockerfile